Vancomycin: Oral administration

+Intravenous administration

-Serum vancomycin levels may be monitored in an effort to reduce side effects, although the value of such monitoring has been questioned.
-Peak and trough levels are usually monitored, and for research purposes, the area under the concentration curve is also sometimes used.
+Serum vancomycin levels may be monitored in an effort to reduce side effects, but the value of such monitoring has been questioned.
+Peak and trough levels are usually monitored, and for research purposes the area under the concentration curve is also sometimes used.
 Toxicity is best monitored by looking at trough values.
+Immunoassays are commonly used to measure vancomycin levels.

-Common adverse drug reactions (≥1% of patients) associated with IV vancomycin include: local pain, which may be severe, and thrombophlebitis.
+Common adverse drug reactions (≥1% of patients) associated with intravenous vancomycin include: